gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 In his hands, the man held a polished marble casket.
 Erileine's heart sank.
 It had to be the Pilot Stone, but there were almost fifty soldiers around it.
-There was no way they could---
+There was no way they could–

 Razi stood and pitched three blue vials at the soldiers.
 Even before they hit the floor he was running, his quicksilver sword in his hand.